viperleed/viperleed/doc/content/basics/tensor_leed.rst

 -   The structure search implemented in TensErLEED has the additional limitation that geometric displacements are limited to one dimension per atom.
 During each search run, atoms can only be displaced along a predefined curve rather than freely in 3D space.
 To optimize the position of atoms in three dimensions, multiple sequential search runs are needed.
-See the entry on the :ref:`DISPLACEMENTS file<displacements>` for details and workarounds (such as looping searches).
+    See the entry on the :ref:`DISPLACEMENTS` file for details and  workarounds (such as looping searches).

 .. _optimization_algorithm: